bokeh/bokeh/sphinx/source/docs/dev_guide/building.rst

 of the source chekcout to manage building and installing BokehJS as part of the complete Bokeh library (see :ref:`devguide_python_setup`).

-However, if you are using BokehJS as a standalone JavaScript library, then the instructions below describe the process to iteratively build BokehJS with Gulp for development purposes.
+However, if you want to work on the BokehJS sources or use BokehJS as a standalone library, then you need to use Gulp to build the BokehJS library as shown below.

 Building BokehJS with Gulp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~